TricksterGuy/wallbaser/README.md

 A **single left** mouse click sets the timer to 5 seconds so it can be thought of as a "next" action

-A **double left** mouse click sets the timer to 5 seconds but also weights the chance of re-using an old wallpaper to 100%
+A **double left** mouse click sets the timer to 5 seconds but also weighs the chance of re-using an old wallpaper to 100%

-A **single middle** mouse click removes the current wallpaper and sets the timer to 5 seconds (usefull when Wallbaser downloads a wallpaper you don't like)
+A **single middle** mouse click removes the current wallpaper and sets the timer to 5 seconds (useful when Wallbaser downloads a wallpaper you don't like)

 A **single right** mouse click pauses the timer (useful if you like the current wallpaper or simply don't want it to change)